 Before we start out, this isn’t a ‘zoom lens bashing’ post and I am biased towards primes for the reasons we’re about to discover.

 This post is here as a thought-provoking piece.

 Size doesn’t matter.
 Zoom is simply zoom.
 That’s it ~ Josh Johnson

 It’s easy for us to think that zoom lens gives us more options.
-Sure, it gives us a range of focal lengths to play with, but this doesn’t equal more options for creativity.
+Sure, it gives us a range of focal lengths to play with, but this doesn’t equal more options for creativity or composition.

 They aren’t necessarily synonymous.